Cavalcade (play): Scene 4: Monday 25 July 1910. The beach of a popular seaside resort

 A concert party of six "Uncles" is performing in a bandstand.
 Ellen and her family are there and Fanny wins a prize for a song and dance competition.
 They unexpectedly meet Margaret, Jane and Joe.
 Ellen tells them that she has kept on the pub since her husband's death and that Fanny is now at a dancing-school and determined to go on the stage.

 Scene 5: Sunday 14 April 1912.
 The deck of an Atlantic liner

 Edward has married Edith Harris, and they are on their honeymoon.
 They speculate blithely how long the initial bliss of marriage will last.
 As they walk off, she lifts her cloak from where it has been draped on the ship rail, revealing the name Titanic on a lifebelt.
-The lights fade into complete darkness; the orchestra plays "Nearer, My God, to Thee " very quietly.
+The lights fade into complete darkness; the orchestra plays "Nearer, My God, to Thee" very quietly.

 Scene 6: Tuesday 4 August 1914.
 The Marryots' drawing-room

 War has been declared.
 Robert and Joe are keen to join the army.
-Jane is horrified, and refuses to indulge in the jingoisim she sees around her.
+Jane is horrified, and refuses to indulge in the jingoism she sees around her.